The Hitchhiker’s Guide to the Global Workforce

 Papaya Global loves Gusto!
 The platform they built for managing payroll and workers in the US is efficient and easy to use.
 That’s why we know that we have what companies need when it comes to managing a remote workforce.

 I’ve seen many of the unique challenges distributed teams face managing payroll, benefits, taxes, local laws, etc.

 When we started Papaya 2 years ago our vision was to revolutionize how global teams are managed.
 We realized that there is a large gap between companies’ abilities to manage their US workforce and what is required to properly manage a global workforce.

 Currently, 40% of US companies’ workforce is spread internationally, but due to a myriad of difficulties, global workforce retention is in fact 50% lower than stateside.
 It’s easy to see why when managing a remote employee takes 3 times longer than managing one based locally.

 So, why is it so complicated and time consuming?
 Global workforce management requires the handling of employee and company in accordance with local regulations.
 That means payroll, contract obligations, and labor laws must all be considered and calculated within a very specific time frame while working to ensure that workers are paid on time.

 Not only is ongoing management complicated, but constantly changing labor laws and language differences add another layer of complexity.
-Having a team in place that can understand a pension fund in the US (401k), a superannuation in Australia, and an insurance plan in Israel is not easy.
-Then you add trying to overcome local data sources, payment intricacies and benefits management, and you realize why global employee management is so time consuming and prone to errors.
+Having a team in place that can understand a pension fund in the US (401k), superannuation in Australia, and an insurance plan in Israel is not easy.
+Then you add trying to overcome local data sources, payment intricacies and benefits management, and you realize why global employee management is so time-consuming and prone to errors.

 Until recently, the only way to manage remote teams was by working with multiple payroll providers spread around the world or by using a broker to manage the process, which is expensive.